Anatomy of the Bladder

 Adjacent organs of the urinary bladder

 The bladder lies preperitoneally behind the symphysis, the peritoneum covers parts of the ventral and dorsal wall.
 The space anterior to the bladder and behind the abdominal wall is called retropubic space (space of retzius).
 The space enables varius filling conditions of the urinary bladder.
 The bladder is adjacent to the small intestine and sigmoid colon (dorsal, towards the abdomen).
 The iliac vessels are lateral to the bladder.
-The bladder neck in men contacts prostate [fig. anatomy of the male pelvis].
-In women, the bladder trigone and bladder neck are kranial to the vagina, the uterus is located posterior to the bladder [fig. anatomy of the female pelvis].
+The bladder neck in men contacts prostate.
+In women, the bladder trigone and bladder neck are kranial to the vagina, the uterus is located posterior to the bladder.

 Peritoneum and anatomy of the inner surface of the abdominal wall